Universal-Debloater-Alliance/universal-android-debloater-next-generation/README.md

-# Universal Android Debloater New Generation GUI
+# Universal Android Debloater Next Generation GUI

 **DISCLAIMER**: Use at your own risk.
 I am not responsible for anything that could happen to your phone.